Maureen-osaghae/Design-a-Database-for-a-Mobile-App-using-Amazon-Dynamo-DB/README.md

 Inverted Index (GSI): Enables reverse lookups for relationships (e.g., users followed by a given user).

 Transactions: Used for atomic operations in add_reaction.py and follow_user.py.

+## Entity–Relationship Diagram
+**Results**

+Example Outputs:

+      User<jacksonjason -- John Perry>
+      Photo<jacksonjason -- 2019-03-30T02:28:42>
+      Reaction<kennedyheather -- PHOTO#david25#2019-03-02T09:11:30 -- +1>
+      User john42 is now following user tmartinez

+he project successfully:

+- Created and managed DynamoDB tables and indexes.

+- Queried and updated data using boto3.

+- Demonstrated transactional and batch operations.

+- Implemented efficient single-table design.

+## Cleanup

+Delete resources after testing:

+      python3 scripts/delete_table.py

+Delete Cloud9 environment from AWS console to prevent charges.

+Conclusion

+This project demonstrated the full lifecycle of designing, implementing, and managing a NoSQL data model for a social networking mobile application using Amazon DynamoDB.

+---
+## Key Takeaways

+- Scalable single-table design with composite keys
+- Use of secondary indexes for flexible queries
+- Transactional writes ensuring consistency
+- Practical use of partial normalization
+- This design can scale for real-world applications like Instagram-style apps or photo-sharing platforms, providing both flexibility and speed.

+---